 For just as long, advocacy groups have been urging the denomination to change what they see as discriminatory teaching while other advocacy groups have worked to hold the line on what they see as a doctrinally required.
 General Conference has repeatedly upheld this teaching while adding restrictions under church law.

-The Rev. Maxie Dunnam, retired pastor, seminary president and longtime leader among the denomination’s evangelicals, was one of the network’s organizers.
+The Rev. Maxie Dunnam, retired pastor, Asbury president and longtime leader among the denomination’s evangelicals, was one of the network’s organizers.
 He supports the new Wesleyan Covenant Association and expects it, like the network, to help “provide mutual support” and keep traditionalists within the United Methodist fold.

 Unlike the now-defunct network and longtime advocacy groups such as Good News and the Confessing Movement, the new association will rely on its members for governance and financial support.
 Other advocacy groups are supported by donors and governed by self-perpetuating boards.